| Title: | Augmented Backward Elimination |

 verbose |

-each dummy variable of a factor is treated as an individual explanatory variable, hence only this dummy variable can be removed from the model (warning: use sensible coding for the reference group).
+When using 'type.factor="individual"' each dummy variable of a factor is treated as an individual explanatory variable, hence only this dummy variable can be removed from the model.
+Use sensible coding for the reference group.
+Using 'type.factor="factor"' will look at the significance of removing all dummy variables of the factor and can drop the entire variable from the model.
+If 'type.factor="factor"' then 'exact' should be set to 'TRUE' to avoid poor approximations.

 Rok Blagus, [email protected]